-Over one year on from the pandemic-driven volatility last year, Joanna Davies of Traiana takes part in a Q&A that explores how buy-side firms can gain greater visibility and efficiency in exchange traded derivatives markets.
+Over one year on from the pandemic-driven volatility last year, Joanna Davies of OSTTRA takes part in a Q&A that explores how buy-side firms can gain greater visibility and efficiency in exchange traded derivatives markets.

 Jo, it has been over a year now since the first wave of the pandemic rocked global markets.
-Can you cast your mind back and tell us about what this unpredicted period of volatility was like for Traiana clients?
+Can you cast your mind back and tell us about what this unpredicted period of volatility was like for OSTTRA clients?

 Imagine this, the head of equity futures for one of the world’s largest asset managers is trying to navigate clients through the worst trading day since the 2008 financial crisis.
 Dow Jones futures tumbled more than 1,300 points, and executing brokers are subsequently scrambling around trying to work out how to fairly allocate an order for over 1,000 Dow futures across multiple funds.